santiago-giordano/ahora12project/README.md

 ## 4. Connecting SQL to Jupyter Notebook
 I created a connection from my jupyter notebook to Microsoft SQL Server using pyodbc module.
 Then, using pandas I created a new dataframe importing the data from the table created on the previous step.
+> V1.1: New connection using SQLAlquemy module (it works better).

+## 5. Creating dataframes and plots on pandas/matplotlib
+I created two dataframes showing the sum of billings by segment and then some plots to show the results.